ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-4-2.md

-Chapter 4: Tools and Techniques for Creative Thinking and Innovation: Incorporating Design Thinking and Prototyping Into the Creative Process
+Incorporating Design Thinking and Prototyping Into the Creative Process
 =============================================================================================================================================

 In this chapter, we will explore tools and techniques for creative thinking and innovation, specifically incorporating design thinking and prototyping into the creative process.